 ChatGPT and GenAI

 ChatGPT and other generative AI (GenAI) writing tools can generate convincing and unique text when prompted.
-Because this content is difficult or impossible to distinguish from human-authored text, it's important for students, instructors, and researchers to have a clear understanding of how these tools can or should be used in a university environment.
+Because this content is difficult or impossible to distinguish from human-authored text, it's important for students, instructors, and researchers to have a shared understanding of how these tools can or should be used in a university environment.
 These are general guidelines to help the UW community understand GenAI; faculty members, departments, and administrators are encouraged to discuss and establish discipline-specific practices.
 Also note that the focus of this primer is on text GenAI, but similar AI tools exist for other formats as well, such as images, video, computer code, etc.

 On This Page: